 Play games in a classic arcade, explore a Daytona Beach clock fountain, read about the history of beach racing, and enjoy a piece of the world’s most famous taffy from Zeno’s Boardwalk Sweet Shop at the very end of the boardwalk.

 Or try out one of two thrill rides at Screamer’s Park, rides designed to make you do just that – scream.
+There used to be a ferris wheel and roller coaster here, but it was replaced with these rides instead.

 Congo River Golf Daytona Beach